Note: In addition to this review, I have two preliminary posts on the Soto Amicus that contain additional information and photographs:

 - Easy to use, well thought out pot supports (I think they finally got it right with the Amicus)

-- Affordable (in line with other major stove company prices)
+- Affordable (excellent value for the dollar compared to other major stove company prices)

 - Clearly superior wind resistance